RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_InterfaceScoreCalculator_type.md

 -   **native_ensemble_best**: If true, the native pose has multiple residues for the given chains, and the travel and rmsd metrics will be computed as the best (lowest) value from any of them.
 -   **normalize**: The normalization function you wish to use.
 -   **compute_grid_scores**: If compute_grid_scores is true, the scores for each grid will be calculated.
 This may result in the regeneration of the scoring grids, which can be slow.
+-   **score_in_membrane**: If true, the interface score of the pose will be computed in solution and in the membrane.
+Requires pose to have membrane_info object as set in RosettaMP.
 -   **grid_set**: The Grid Set to use when computing grid scores.

 ---